跳转至

 pip install mkdocs-document-dates

-Just add the plugin to your mkdocs.yml:
+Then, add the following lines to mkdocs.yml:

 plugins: